Keane-Small/AI-for-Everyone/README.md

 Despite the challenges, there is optimism that the resources dedicated to combating these issues will prevail, as society benefits from effective anti-fraud and anti-spam measures.
 The AI community must continue to work diligently to address these adverse use cases while promoting positive applications of AI.

+### Economic Ladder and AI's Impact

+Developing economies typically progress through a series of economic stages, starting from agriculture to manufacturing and eventually to advanced industries.
+AI poses a risk by automating lower-level jobs, potentially reducing opportunities for citizens to climb the economic ladder.

+### Leapfrogging Technologies

+Developing economies have the potential to leapfrog traditional technologies, as seen with mobile phones and mobile payments, bypassing older systems.
+Online education is also rapidly adopted in these regions, allowing for quicker advancements compared to developed economies with established infrastructures.

+### Focus on Vertical Industries

+Countries should leverage AI to enhance their existing strengths rather than compete in general AI development.
+Public-private partnerships can accelerate AI advancements in regulated sectors, fostering local economic growth.

+### Investment in Education and Leadership

+Investing in education is crucial for developing a skilled AI workforce.
+Leadership is essential during technological disruptions to guide nations in adopting AI for the benefit of their citizens and the global community.